bberak/6502-hello-world/README.md

 !to "build/file.prg"
 ```

+## Emulating

-After building is complete, you can run your program on the c64 emulator using:
+After building is complete, you can run your program on the vice emulator using:

 ```
-npm run start build/file.prg
+npm run vice build/file.prg
 ```

-## Automatically starting programs

-In order for the emulator to automatically begin executing your machine code, include the following lines at the start of your program:
+## Writing to EEPROMs

+To write your program to a rom, run:

 ```
-*=$0801
-!byte $0E, $08, $0A, $00, $9E, $20, $28, $32
-!byte $30, $36, $34, $29, $00, $00, $00
-*=$0810
+npm run minipro build/file.prg
 ```

-> This will insert a loader at the beginning of your program that will begin executing machine code from location $0810
+> Works with the MiniPRO TL866xx series of chip programmers

+> By default setup to write to the `AT28C256` rom chip.
+Modify the `minipro` scripts in the `package.json` to change this.

+> **IMPORTANT**: This has not beed tested yet!

-## C64 / 6510 Syntax Highlighting
+## 65xx Assembly Syntax Highlighting

 For syntax highlighting of the .asm files - use the [Kick Assembler Sumlime package](https://packagecontrol.io/packages/Kick%20Assembler%20(C64))